cpeaustriajc/cpeaustriajc.dev/src/content/posts/2023-09-01-next-13-data-fetching.md

 title: Next.js 13 Data Fetching with the newest App Router
 description: How to fetch data with the new Next.js 13 App Router, and some tips and tricks.
 coverImage: ./2023-09-01-next-13-data-fetching.jpg
-coverImageAlt: The close-up photo shows a mining rig with multiple GPUs, cooling fans, and power cables, all neatly arranged on a motherboard within a metal frame.
+coverImageAlt: A close-up shot of a mining rig with multiple GPUs, cooling fans, and power cables, all neatly arranged on a motherboard within a metal frame.
 publishDate: 2023-09-01T10:34:35+08:00
 author: cpeaustriajc
 keywords: